jackeyemean/nba-draft-predictor/README.md

 ![MAE by Position](results/graphs/mae_by_position.png)

-Big men typically show higher mean absolute error due to smaller sample sizes and the evolving role of centers in modern basketball.
-Guards and wings show more consistent prediction accuracy, likely due to larger training datasets and more stable position requirements.
+Relatively similar across all positions, but it is worth noting that Guards and Wings tend to have higher predicted scores than Big men due to the smaller sample size.

 #### 4. Top-Tier Identification Confusion Matrix